Krijn-math/Constant-time-CSURF-CRADS/README.md

 # Don't forget the constant-time in CSURF!

-Comparison between large constant-time implementations of CSIDH and CSURF using radical isogenies, in terms of field operations.
+Comparison between large constant-time implementations of CSIDH and CSURF using/without radical isogenies, in terms of field operations.

 ## Compilation